Telematics Snapshot – Telematics Connection Data Page And Analytics Summary

 StateState where the vehicle is registered.

-VINVehicle Identification Number, a unique code used to identify the vehicle.
+VINVehicle Identification Number (VIN), a unique identifier assigned to the vehicle.

 Total WeightVehicle’s total weight.